Debt consolidation is the process of combining your existing debts into one new debt.

 SoFi is one of the largest online lenders with more than $20 Billion in funded loans.
 Personal loans are offered on a 3, 5, or 7-year repayment schedule in amounts ranging from $5,000-$100,000.

-Variable interest rates start at 5.17% APR, and fixed rates start at 5.49% APR.
+Fixed rates start at 6.99% APR.
 There are no origination fees or pre-payment penalties, and existing SoFi borrowers can receive an additional 0.125% rate discount for being part of the SoFi community.

 Credible offers a personal loan marketplace that is completely free to use.
 After filling out one simple form, you receive personalized loan rates from six of the largest personal loan providers, including Avant, Lending Club, Prosper, Pave, FreedomPlus, and Upstart.